EndPointCorp/end-point-blog/2021/08/kubernetes.md

 deployment.apps/vehicle-quotes-web created
 ```

 Feel free to explore the dashboard or `kubectl get` commands to see the objects that got created.
 You can connect to pods, run the app, query the database, everything.
 Just like we did before.
-The only difference is that now everything is neatly organized and there's a single file that serves as a bootstrap for the whole setup.
+The only difference is that now everything is neatly organized and there's a single file that serves as bootstrap for the whole setup.
 All thanks to Kustomize and the `-k` option.

 `kubectl delete -k k8s` can be used to tear everything down.